 In the US, small businesses generate more than 53% of all sales.

 Small businesses are the backbone of most economies.
-Starting your own business gives you the flexibility and freedom that comes with being your own boss.
+Setting up a company in Indonesia gives you the flexibility and freedom that comes with being your own boss.

 But starting a successful business doesn’t happen overnight.
 It takes a lot of hard work and dedication to build a company from the ground up.

 Here are 6 important steps to follow when starting up a business.